A Constant Approximation Algorithm for Scheduling Packets on Line Networks

-In this section we present a problem of maximum cardinality path requests in a two-dimensional grid (\maxgrid).
-This problem is equivalent to the maximum throughput schedule of packet requests on a directed line.
-The reduction of packet requests to path requests in a grid was used in \cite{AAF,ARSU,AZ,RR}.
-For completeness, this reduction is described in~\appendixref{sec:reduction}.
-As these problems are equivalent, we use terminology from both problems interchangeably.
+In this section we define a problem of maximum-cardinality path packing in a two-dimensional uni-directed grid (\maxgrid).
+This problem is equivalent to \maxpr, and was used for that purpose in previous work, where the formal reduction is also presented~\cite{AAF,ARSU,AZ,RR}.
+For completeness, this reduction is given in Appendix~\ref{sec:reduction}.
+As the two problems are equivalent, we use in the sequel terminology from both problems interchangeably.

 The grid, denoted by $G^{st}=(V^{st},E^{st})$, is an infinite directed acyclic graph.
 The vertex set $V^{st}$ equals $V\times\mathbb{N}$, where $V=\{0,1,\ldots, (n-1)\}$.
-Note that we use the first coordinate (that corresponds to vertices in $V$) for the $y$-axis and the second coordinate (that corresponds to time steps) for the $x$-axis.
-The edge set consists of horizontal edges (also called store edges) directed to the right and vertical edge (also called forward edges) directed upwards.
+Note that we use the first coordinate (that corresponds to vertices in $V$) for the $y$-axis and the second coordinate (that corresponds to time steps) for the $x$-axis (See Figure~\ref{fig:st} in Appendix~\ref{sec:reduction}).
+The edge set consists of horizontal edges (also called store edges) directed to the right and vertical edges (also called forward edges) directed upwards.
 The capacity of vertical edges is $c$ and the capacity of horizontal edges is $B$.
-We often refer to $G^{st}$ as the space-time grid because the $x$-axis is related to time and the $y$-axis corresponds to the vertices in $V$.
+We often refer to $G^{st}$ as the space-time grid (in short, grid) because the $x$-axis is related to time and the $y$-axis corresponds to the vertices in $V$.

 A \emph{path request} in the grid is a tuple $r^{st}=(a_i,t_i,b_i)$, where $a_i,b_i\in V$ and $t_i\in \mathbb{N}$.
 The request is for a path that starts in node $(a_i,t_i)$ and ends in any node in the row of $b_i$ (i.e., the end of the path can be any node $(b_i,t)$, where $t\geq t_i$).